ABOUT THE ROLE

 - Used to approaching work with a positive attitude and a willingness to problem solve

-- Willing to go the extra mile to deliver amazing programmes for our Fellows
+- Willing to go the extra mile to provide timely and accurate information to our Fellows or prospective Fellows

 - Comfortable with working independently and taking initiative